knuddelsgmbh/jtokkit/README.md

 }
 ```

+Note that the intended targets of the library are servers.
+Previous support of Android was incidental.
+Since `0.5.1`, the library uses a feature that is not supported by all Android Java Runtimes.
+You can still use `0.5.0` on these platforms.
+I may introduce multi-release builds to tackle this issue sometime in the future, but as of now there is no timeline for when that will happen.

 ## 🔰 Getting Started
 To use JTokkit, simply create a new `EncodingRegistry` and use `getEncoding` to
 retrieve the encoding you want to use.
 You can then use the `encode` and